OpenTechSchool/html-css-beginners/core/first-repo.md

 # Commits are on branches

 In the example, you may have noticed the word `master` several times.
-In git, commits are organised into _branches_.
-The branch `master` is the default branch name for a new git repository.
+In Git, commits are organised into _branches_.
+The branch `master` is the default branch name for a new Git repository.
 You can think of branches as timelines of changes.

 At the moment, your repository is very simple.
-There is just a single commit, and the master branch is a label that points to it.
+There is just a single commit, and the `master` branch is a label that points to it.
 Like so:

         o  <-- master

 Now say you have made some more changes.
-Like before you'll use _add_ and _commit_ to create a new commit.
+Like before you'll use `add` and `commit` to create a new commit.
 Git knows you are on the `master` branch, so it looks at the commit `master` points to, adds your commit to it, and points `master` to your new commit.
 Now you have two commits in your repository, and the `master` branch points to the new one.

-        o---o <-- master
+        o  <-- master
+        |
+        o

 There isn't anything special about a `branch`.
 It is just a label that we add to the latest commit you made.
 It's a much easier way than